ScottCalcalas/XZDBfunction/README.md

 This document provides complete instructions for starting the website browser application and its functions.

 ## Quick Tour
-(*Contains setup code for R, launching the website browser directly with an example dataset*)
+(*Contains setup code for R, launching the web browser directly with an example dataset*)
 ```r
 install.packages("remotes") # Skip this step if you already have "remotes" package
 remotes::install_github("scottcalcalas/XZDBfunction")